Resource

 cooling-centre-signage

-Guidance for Community Organizations
+Guidance for community organizations

 Evidence-informed public health guidance for community organizations to set up and operate inclusive, acceptable, and effective cool spaces.